Teotihuacan-An Incredible Day Trip From Mexico City

 The city sits at an elevation of 2,300 metres and the climb to the top will make even the fittest athlete huff and puff.

 It’s worth it for the views though.

 The mind-boggling size and scale of Teotihuacan make it one of the most impressive ruins we saw in Mexico.
-And to risk controversy, I think it makes a better New Wonder of the World than Chichen Itza does.
+And, I think it makes a better New Wonder of the World than Chichen Itza does.